SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_Memotec_Netperformer_SDM8400.md

 # CEFD Memotec Netperformer SDM8400

-The Memotec Netperformer SDM8400 version is a SNMP connector intended to communicate with SDM8400 Netperformer devices.
+The Memotec Netperformer SDM8400 version is an SNMP connector intended to communicate with SDM8400 Netperformer devices.

 ## About

-A SNMP connection is used in order to succesfully retrieve and configure the device's information.
+A SNMP connection is used in order to successfully retrieve and configure the device's information.

 ## Installation and configuration